travelmarx/scrapbook101core/docbuild/articles/technology-overview.md

     "isComplete": false,
 }
 ```
-While Scrapbook101core is more complex, that is, more pieces of information are tracked and document JSON structure can change as shown in the book/film example above, the idea is essentially the same as the To-Do list.
+While {{productName}} is more complex, that is, more pieces of information are tracked and document JSON structure can change as shown in the book/film example above, the idea is essentially the same as the To-Do list.

 ## MVC

-The second technology that underlies Scrapbook101core is the [Model-view-controller][mvcwiki] (MVC) software pattern.
+The second technology that underlies {{productName}} is the [Model-view-controller][mvcwiki] (MVC) software pattern.
 This pattern is commonly used to divide an application into functional pieces.
 Doing so has the advantages of better code reuse, parallel development, and ease of modification.
 The main challenge many encounter with MVC is that there is an initial learning curve getting used to thinking in terms of the three components (model, view, and controller) and understanding how they communicate.

-Scrapbook101core is built around the MVC pattern as supported in [.NET Core][coremvc].
+{{productName}} is built around the MVC pattern as supported in [.NET Core][coremvc].
 The ASP.NET MVC Visual Studio project file is [here][scrapmvc] and the ASP.NET Core Visual Studio project file is [here][scrapcore].
 For more on the difference between the .NET Framework and .NET Core, see [The Difference Between .NET Framework and .NET Core][diff].

 The model-view-control pattern is supported by many programming languages such as Java, Ruby, Python and JavaScript.
 For example, the [TodoMVC][todomvc] project shows many different implementations in JavaScript-based frameworks.